 Other kinds of delusional behavior are from the wind element.
 But when you have a patient with heart heat, they are very convinced of their point of view and they have one point of view – their mind doesn’t jump around, and they speak and explain their point of view very rationally, despite the fact that this point of view may be completely irrational.
 To them it seems perfectly and clearly very rational, as you get with people with sociopathy etc. Sometimes this is heart heat, and if it is treated, it can get good results – if you recognize the symptoms.
 I don’t want to put a bad name on heart heat, because there are people who suffer from a minor level of this, where they are not by any means psychotic or sociopathic.

 Shakya Dorje: But they do have a little bit of this.
-I don’t want to give them a bad name, but in extreme cases, it can get it can get bad because it’s another sort of syndrome which one gets with psychological results.
+I don’t want to give them a bad name, but in extreme cases, it can get bad because it’s another sort of syndrome which one gets with psychological results.

 James Hinds: Would you say, okay just to jump topics a little bit, would you say that Tibetan medicine, as a system of well-being, can circumvent karma?
 Because someone’s karma is someone’s karma, right?
 If you get cancer, for example.
 Can Tibetan medicine change karma?
 I guess it comes down to a person’s own responsibility.
 Because I know we were talking about our dharma brother recently and his condition and it’s like he just has to go through it; he just has to go through the whole process and he’s doing better, but at the time it seemed like his illness would be forever, and nothing seemed to work, you know.

-Shakya Dorje: There are different kinds of illness and in the case where the illness, the karma of the illness, is so dominant, that medicinal treatment of any kind doesn’t work.
+Shakya Dorje: There are different kinds of illness and in the case where the karma of the illness is so dominant that medicinal treatment of any kind doesn’t work.
 But a large number of illnesses are not karmic to that extent.
 After all, what karma comes to fruition is dependent upon circumstance.
 You change the circumstances; you change something.
-So if, the illness, once it presents itself is such that is no longer dependent upon any circumstances, then that is a problem.
+So if the illness presents itself in such a way that it is no longer dependent upon any circumstances, then that is a problem.
 But very often the illness is still dependent on circumstances.

 So by changing the circumstance, you can still do something.
 That means therefore that the karma of that illness was not such that under all circumstances it would continue.
 Karma is very complex.
 So, this is why in many cases, even if a person has an illness, there can be something to be done about it.
 But most illnesses, aside from things which are completely integrated with the body – such as congenital illnesses, congenital conditions, that is to say, aside from those, most everything ought to be treatable.
 Occasionally one sees something that even if in theory it is treatable, does not respond; you can see that the person’s karma for this illness is quite strong.

 Shakya Dorje: I think the best way to answer that question is to point out that I’m not the kind of person who’s opposed to Western medicine.
 Western medicine has a lot of positive things to offer.
 But the thing is, the way you think in Tibetan medicine and the way you think in Western medicine is sort of opposite.
-So, in western medicine, the logic is reductive.
-They try to find either a particular agent which is causing the illness, or a particular substance in the body, because western medicine is materialist, which is causing the problem and to treat that.
+So, in Western medicine, the logic is reductive.
+They try to find either a particular agent which is causing the illness, or a particular substance in the body, because Western medicine is materialist – what is causing the problem and to treat that.
 And that approach can have some benefits.